 GovAI was founded to help humanity navigate the transition to a world with advanced AI.
 We offer a range of opportunities for people interested in using their careers to positively shape the impact of AI:

 Research Fellows are experienced researchers who play a central role in GovAI’s research agenda.
-They conduct independent, high-quality research with direct relevance to governance and policy and contribute to our vibrant intellectual community.
+They conduct high-quality research with direct relevance to governance and policy, engage with policymakers and other experts, and contribute to our vibrant intellectual community.

-We welcome candidates from a wide range of academic and professional backgrounds.
-Successful applicants will have a demonstrated ability to produce impactful research on important AI governance issues, and a strong commitment to positively shaping the lasting impacts of AI.
+We are open to candidates with a wide range of research interests and a variety of academic and professional backgrounds.
+All candidates must have a demonstrated ability to produce excellent research on important AI governance issues and want to influence the lasting impacts of AI.

 The Research Scholar role is a one-year visiting position.
 It is designed to support the career development of AI governance researchers and practitioners, while offering an opportunity to do impactful work.